School Committee - February 06, 2025

 Can I ask a question?

+I apologize.
 Would the other members be amenable to reviewing all three calendars first and then voting on each calendar separately as opposed to voting on one at a time without the community seeing all three?
+Sure.
+SPEAKER_UNKNOWN: Sure.
+Sure.
+The only thing that I would just say, and I don't mean to be snarky when I say this, the voting purpose of this meeting is the board, the seven members for whom this is a meeting.

 I trust and want to hope that all of us have reviewed these calendars.